-This White Strawberry-Lemon Sangria recipe has been pinned well over 1 million times!
-The Kitchn calls it the most popular sangria recipe on Pinterest.
-I just call this white sangria recipe delicious! 🙂
+This Strawberry Sangria recipe has been pinned well over 1 million times!
+The Kitchn called it the most popular sangria recipe on Pinterest.
+I just call this strawberry lemon sangria recipe delicious!

 Some might argue that a true sangria is red.